Getting Enough Vitamin C?

 Did your mother make sure you drank your orange juice before heading off to school each day?
-Lots of folks share that memory and many of us still have a glass of O.J. with our morning meal.
+Lots of us share that memory and many of us still have a glass of O.J. with our morning meal.
 Mom was right.
 Vitamin C is important.
-Our bodies need vitamin C to stay healthy, but our bodies have no way of producing or storing vitamin C. That means we have to make sure to be giving our bodies enough through the foods we eat or by taking a vitamin C supplement.
+Our bodies need vitamin C to stay healthy, but our bodies have no way of producing or storing vitamin C. That means we have to make sure we are getting enough through the foods we eat or by taking a vitamin C supplement.

 What does vitamin C do for the body?
 A lot.
 It is needed for things you might not expect… like the forming and maintenance of muscles, bones, cartilage, and teeth.
 Vitamin C also helps the immune system work well.
 It helps the body absorb and store iron.
 It helps wounds heal.
-Vitamin C even helps the body produce collagen, which is crucial to healthy skin and keeping skin from becoming too dried out and overly wrinkled.
+Vitamin C helps the body produce collagen, which is crucial to healthy skin and keeping skin hydrated.
+It even helps prevent wrinkles.

 Vitamin C is an antioxidant.
-As you've probably heard, an antioxidant is something that helps protect the body from the harmful effects of free radicals, which can play a role in the development of heart disease, arthritis, cancer, and other health conditions.
+As you are probably aware, an antioxidant is something that helps protect the body from the harmful effects of free radicals, which can play a role in the development of heart disease, arthritis, cancer, and other health conditions.

-Include plenty of vitamin C filled veggies in meals like soups, stir-fry dishes, and your favorite meatloaf.
+- Incorporate plenty of vitamin C filled veggies into your meals, like soups, stir-fry dishes, and meatloaf.